TVET - Header

 Speak with your school VET coordinator or Careers Adviser about the available course options that align with your future career goals, or discover which of our TVET pathways is right for you, by downloading your copy of the TVET Guide today.

 TVET - Benefits v2

 Gain insight into industry areas to help you with your career decisions.

 Develop independence and confidence in an adult learning environment.

 Potentially gain credit from your course towards further study.

 TVET courses have the same NSW Education Standards Authority (NESA) requirements as other HSC courses, meaning you will need to regularly attend classes and complete the set assessments.
 Most courses take between one and two years to complete and some classes may also extend outside of school hours and/or include work placement.

-All TVET courses count towards your HSC, however different TVET course types contribute different amounts of credit.
+Stage 6 (year 11 and 12) courses can contribute to your HSC, different TVET course types contribute different amounts of credit.

 If you successfully undertake TVET at school and want to continue your studies at TAFE NSW, you would be eligible for credit in any course containing the units of competency you have completed during your TVET studies.
 This means that you will not need to repeat any subjects that you successfully completed as part of your TVET course.

 Earn while you learn, with School Based Apprenticeships and Traineeships (SBAT)